chrispfchung/chrispfchung.github.io/_posts/2019-08-09-color-clustering.md

 ---
-title: "Using K-means Clustering to Visualize Dominant Colors in an Image"
+title: "Used K-means Clustering to Visualize Dominant Colors in an Image"

 date: 2019-08-09
-tags: [unlabeled, python, matplotlib, clustering, image, k-means]
+tags: [unlabeled, python, transform, clustering, image]
 header:
   image: "/images/glowlights.jpg"
 excerpt: "Has a teacher ever handed your class a bag of candy to count..."